Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Introduction

 \section{Introduction}

-Unidirectional current flow in the semiconductor-based p-n junctions~\cite{Braun1875, Shockley1950} has shaped the quantum technologies and device fabrication for decades until the shift in interest to the advent of SC heterojunctions manifesting the direction-dependent dissipationless current~\cite{Ando2020}.
-Moreover, the phase difference-induced supercurrent through the SC junctions nowadays is at the forefront of modern condensed matter research due to its nonreciprocal signature which leads to the superconducting diode effect (SDE)~\cite{Strambini2022,Narita2022,Daido2022,Picoli2023, Hu2023,Zinkl2022,Banerjee2024,Yerin2024,Meyer2024, Legg2022}.
+Unidirectional current flow through semiconductor-based p-n junctions~\cite{Braun1875, Shockley1950} had shaped the quantum technologies and device fabrication for decades, until there was a pronounced shift towards the advent of SC heterojunctions manifesting the direction-dependent dissipationless current~\cite{Ando2020}.
+Moreover, the phase difference-induced supercurrent through the SC junctions nowadays is at the forefront of modern condensed matter research due to its feasible nonreciprocal signature which leads to the superconducting diode effect~\cite{Strambini2022,Narita2022,Daido2022,Picoli2023, Hu2023,Zinkl2022,Banerjee2024,Yerin2024,Meyer2024, Legg2022}.
 In 2018, Tokura and Nagaosa~\cite{Nagaosa2018} conjectured the possibility of achieving nonreciprocal supercurrent in a noncentrosymmetric crystal through an external magnetic field or magneteochiral anisotropy.
-The first experimental realization of the SDE by Ando \etal~\cite{Ando2020} in an artificial Rashba superconductor has opened up a compelling avenue for understanding its underlying mechanism based on the principle of simultaneous breaking of the intrinsic symmetries, such as the $\mathcal{IS}$ and the $\mathcal{TRS}$.
+The first experimental realization of the superconducting diode effect by Ando \etal~\cite{Ando2020} in an artificial Rashba superconductor has opened up a compelling avenue for understanding its underlying mechanism based on the principle of simultaneous breaking of the intrinsic symmetries, such as the $\mathcal{IS}$ and the $\mathcal{TRS}$.
 Building on their experiment, several theoretical propositions have been put forward in the literature that suggest symmetry breaking through magnetochiral anisotropy~\cite{Baumgartner2022, Bauriedl2022, Legg2022} or intrinsic magnetic moment~\cite{Debnath2024b} that breaks the $\mathcal{TRS}$.
 Otherwise, an external magnetic field~\cite{Ando2020, Sun2023, Debnath2024a, Soori2025, Meyer2024} fulfills the requirement.